ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/02_analysis_workflow.md

 <br>

+If mapping was performed with Salmon/kallisto, it is important to note that differential expression tools such as DESeq2 require count-based input, and therefore TPM values cannot be used directly for differential expression analysis.
+To bridge this gap, the Bioconductor package **tximport** is used to import Salmon quantifications and summarize transcript-level estimates into gene-level count-like values suitable for DESeq2.

 When analyzing differential expression, DESeq2 does the following three things:

 - **Normalization:** It calculates a scaling factor for each sample.
 It doesn't just divide by the total number of reads (which is what TPM or RPKM do); it uses a median-of-ratios method.
 This ensures that a single, massively over-expressed gene doesn't skew the normalization for every other gene in the sample.